vestrel00/contacts-android/docs/accounts/associate-device-local-raw-contacts-to-an-account.md

 If consumers want to transfer RawContacts from one Account to another, they can create a copy of a RawContact associated with the desired Account and then delete the original RawContact.
 Same idea can be used to transform an Account-associated RawContact to a local RawContact.
 Perhaps we can implement some functions in this library that does these things?
-We won't for now because the native Contacts app does not support these functions anyways.
+We won't for now because the AOSP Contacts app does not support these functions anyways.
 It can always be implemented later if the community really wants.